What is Peel and Stick Tile?

 Many Styles to Choose From

-Whether you lean towards traditional marble or dabble with edgy and eclectic style, peel and stick tile offers endless options to spruce up your kitchen backsplash, bathroom flooring, laundry room, and anywhere else you can think of!
+Whether you lean towards traditional marble or dabble with edgy and eclectic style, peel and stick tile offers endless options to spruce up your kitchen backsplash, bathroom wall, laundry room, and anywhere else you can think of!
 Let’s dive in and take a look at a few different options:

 Wouldn’t this style look amazing as a kitchen backsplash?
 These unique metal tile is not your average Lowes peel and stick backsplash.
 The mixture of copper tones in this contemporary picket tile design is a show-stopper.
 I might actually cook more if I had this in my kitchen!
 Made from aluminum, these stick on tiles give off that metal shimmer sure to catch glances from all your dinner guests.
 At a whole 5mm thick, they're also easy to trim to fit!